Philosophy Course Descriptions

 Introduction to Plato’s theories concerning any of the following, but not limited to, his theory of ideas, knowledge, virtue, and immortality through selected readings of his major writings.

-A philosophical evaluation of religious beliefs and themes such as but not limited to: the concept of God; the problem of sin, the problem of evil, immortality of the soul, and the relation between God, humanity, and the physical world as well as possible philosophical attention to other non-Abrahamic wisdom traditions.
+A philosophical evaluation of religious beliefs and themes such as but not limited to the following: the concept of God, the problem of sin, the problem of evil, immortality of the soul, and the relation between God, humanity, and the physical world as well as possible philosophical attention to other non-Abrahamic wisdom traditions.

 Survey of the development of American philosophy from Jonathan Edwards to John Dewey and his contemporaries.